technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 5/Lab 5 - Develop a Contoso AI Travel assistant agent using Azure OpenAI and the Semantic Kernel SDK.md

 ## Exercise 1: Cloning and configuring the AI Travel Agent Project with Azure OpenAI Services

-In this exercise, you will clone a guided project repository from GitHub into Visual Studio Code and configure it to integrate with Azure OpenAI Services.
+In this exercise, you will setup your project folder in Visual Studio Code and configure it to integrate with Azure OpenAI Services.
 By following the steps, you will learn how to set up a local development environment, modify project files, and prepare the application for execution using your Azure OpenAI deployment details.